The Major Arcana

 9 The Hermit

-The tenth card meaning isolation and introspection.
+The tenth card represents isolation and introspection.

 10 Wheel of Fortune